apibara/dna/starknet/README.md

 You can view a list of all options by running `apibara-starknet --help`.

+### Usage with devnet

+Run `apibara-starknet` with the `--devnet` flag to store data in a temporary directory that is automatically deleted when the Starknet DNA node stops.
+When you restart the devnet, simply restart Starknet DNA as well.

 ### Metrics

 The node can export data to any service that can ingest OpenTelemetry data.